 To generalize the zone-of-ambiguity calculation, we can use existing districts in the year under examination as a source of information about how vote totals in districts may vary.
-The inputs to our calculation are the Congressional vote totals for the state under examination, and national district-by-district Congressional results from the same year.
+The inputs to the calculation are the Congressional vote totals for the state under examination, and national district-by-district Congressional results from the same year.
 This process escapes the burden of drawing boundaries, which requires the researcher to apply his/her standards about "good districting."
-This calculation yields both a general seats-votes relationship and a statistical confidence interval for the range of outcomes that could be expected in the absence of directed partisan intent.
-This confidence interval provides an answer to the question of whether a set of election outcomes has deviated sharply from national standards.
+This calculation yields both a general seats-votes relationship and a statistical confidence interval for the range of outcomes that could be expected in the absence of directed